Snapchat Clone, or How to Make an App Like SnapChat

-And we cannot forget about other sources of its income: for example, only one use of special "lenses" branded under Gatorade (a series of isotonic cocktails, belongs to PepsiCo) brings to Snapchat about $450,000- $750,000 each day.
+And we cannot forget about other sources of its income: for example, only one use of special "lenses" branded under Gatorade (a series of isotonic cocktails, belonging to PepsiCo) brings Snapchat about $450,000- $750,000 each day.
 According to statistics, the video filter has already been used more than 200 million times.

 In general, Evan Spiegel singled out three main monetization items in the company's business model: camera, content, and communication.
 And you had better figure them out if you really look forward to creating a Snapchat clone.

 Monetization of the camera interface.
 Snapchat has created a service with paid branded geofilters being offered to individuals and companies.
 A good example: before the release of the movie "X-Men: Apocalypse", its creators ordered Snapchat branded X-Men filters.
 Also, in the course of this advertising campaign, app users could purchase movie tickets in the sticker section, which opened up opportunities for online trading.